mkesicki/sfdc-batch-dataloader/README.md

 ## Salesforce Data Loader batch backup (windows only)

 This simple script configures and executes export data from Salesforce for backup purposes.
-It is calling data loader from termianl - Windows only
+It is calling data loader from terminal - Windows only

 ## Usage